Dust II: Counter-Strike: Source

 Counter-Strike: Source was allowed to use Valve's new Source game engine and changed some of the physics.
 Dust II received a graphical update and new objects that would affect gameplay were added.
 New doors were added and a crate at "Middle" was made easier to climb.
 A raised ceiling made firing down from T spawn onto Mid Doors easier.

 Counter-Strike: Global Offensive

 Counter-Strike: Global Offensive featured more graphical updates and changed all of the doors from wooden doors to metal doors, making them much more difficult to penetrate.
 In an update on February 3, 2017, Dust II was removed from the Active Duty Competitive Pool, a group of whitelisted maps for professional games, in the competitive game mode.
 It was instead replaced by "Inferno" and, at the same time, given its own exclusive map group in the Casual and Deathmatch game modes.

 In October 2017, Valve released a beta remake of the map, which improved upon player readability, visuals, and movement.
 A week later, the updated version was made public.
 In April 2018, the map was put back in the Active Duty Competitive Pool, replacing "Cobblestone".
 In November 2022, Valve removed Dust II from the Active Duty Competitive Pool in favor of "Anubis".

+Counter-Strike 2

+During the development of Counter-Strike 2, alongside all other maps in Global Offensive, Dust II received graphical upgrades.
+The map was referred to by Valve as a "touchstone" map, meaning that it received graphical and lighting enhancements but would retain relatively the same layout.